 In the historical district you will find things like The Cathedral “Basilica de la inmaculada concepcion”, The Plaza Machado for dining, and exquisite atmosphere, The Angela Peralta Theater, Museums, Art Galleries, and much more.

-Here are a few things we love about Mazatlan:
+Here are a few things we love about Mazatlán:

-Carnival – Every February Mazatlan is the home of the 3rd largest Carnival celebration!
+Carnival – Every February Mazatlán is the home of the 3rd largest Carnival celebration!
 A tradition since the late 1800’s, it has grown through the years and brings pre-Hispanic themes mixed with tropical atmosphere every year to the streets of the area.

-History – There are many historical spots to visit here in Mazatlan and many stories to be told.
+History – There are many historical spots to visit here in Mazatlán and many stories to be told.
 Most tourists don’t realize that the town was once taken over by the US Army during the Mexican-American War.

 Food – The seafood here is always a good choice including of course all kinds of shrimp dishes and fish recipes.
-You are sure to tantalize your taste buds with all Mazatlan's exquisite flavors or cuisine.
+You are sure to tantalize your taste buds with all Mazatlán’s exquisite flavors or cuisine.

-Golf & Baseball – There are 4 golf courses here in Mazatlan.
-Two of them El Cid, and Estrella del Mar feature 18 holes.
+Golf – There are 4 golf courses here in Mazatlán.
+El Cid (3 Nine Hole Courses Marina, Moro and Castilla), Marina Golf Course, Compestre, and Estrella del Mar feature 18 holes.
 Enough reason to try a round on either one or even all of them.

-World Class Aquarium -The Mazatlan Aquarium with an approximate area of one hectare (10,000 meters squared) and a capacity of over 50 ponds is one of the largest in Latin America.
+World Class Aquarium -The Mazatlán Aquarium with an approximate area of one hectare (10,000 meters squared) and a capacity of over 50 ponds is one of the largest in Latin America.
 It displays many different and interesting exhibits and features our famous seal show.